esitarz/docs-1/StyleGuide.md

 All OrderCloud Documentation should be [Accessible]().

 - Don't assume keyboard or mouse input in your directions.
-- Do not use [visual or directional language]() for descirptions or steps.
+- Do not use [visual or directional language]() for descirptions or steps .- Further reading:
-- Further reading:
     + [Google's Accessibility Style Guide]()
     + [MailChimp's style guide](https://styleguide.mailchimp.com/writing-for-accessibility/)